cinemagoer/cinemagoer/docs/usage/data-interface.rst

    >>> Person.default_info
    ('main', 'filmography', 'biography')

-Each instance also has a ``current_info`` variable for tracking the information sets already retrieved.
+Each instance also has a ``current_info`` attribute for tracking the information sets that have already been retrieved:

 .. code-block:: python